-If payment is not made by the last day of registration, the university will charge interest at a rate of one and one-half percent $(1\frac{1}{2}\%)$ per month from that day, and reserves the right to bar the student from classes and examinations until such payment is made.
+If payment is not made by the beginning of the session for which the student has registered, the university will charge interest at a rate of one and one-half percent $(1\frac{1}{2}\%)$ per month from that day, and reserves the right to bar the student from classes and examinations until such payment is made.
 Furthermore, the university reserves the right to withhold grades or transcripts if the account is not paid in full by the end of the session for which the student has registered.
 The university will not allow students to participate in the graduation ceremony or have their degree posted or verified in any way until their account is paid in full.
 Students with delinquent accounts are responsible to reimburse the university for all interest charges, late payment fees, collection fees and court costs resulting from any delinquency.